-WordPress categories can help make finding information on your site easier for visitors.
-Filing posts under categories also helps to keep you content organized and allows search engines to better index your WordPress site.
+WordPress post categories help to make finding information about similar topics on your site easier for visitors.
+Publishing posts under categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.

-In this step-by-step tutorial, you will learn how to configure post categories.
+In this tutorial, you will learn about using WordPress categories.

 Using WordPress Post Categories

-By default, WordPress URLs aren’t very search engine friendly.
-In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.
+Default WordPress post web addresses aren’t search engine friendly.
+In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow WordPress to display search engine friendly URLs, so instead of having a web address that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:

-The same post URL can display like this:
+The same post URL can look like this:

-If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.
+If you have not yet configured your permalinks, then do so now before configuring your post categories.

-We have created a detailed tutorial on configuring permalinks here: How To Change Your WordPress Permalinks
+We have created a detailed tutorial about using permalinks here: How To Improve Your WordPress SEO Using SEO-Friendly URLs

-Keeping your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for better search results.
+Keeping your site’s content organized is very important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for better search engine results.

-The first step, then, is to carefully plan what kind of broad “topics” you will be writing about.
-These can be topics related to your specific niche, your services or products, your industry, etc.
+We recommend, therefore, planning what kind of broad “topics” you will write about and publish on your website.
+These can be topics related to your specific niche, your products or services, or your industry.

-When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your business as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer to others.
+When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your website as an online authority that visitors will want to come back again to learn from and/or refer other people to.

-For example, let’s say that you want to start a site to promote your marriage celebrant business.
+For example, let’s say that you would like to start a website or blog to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: